30 BEAUTIFUL Banff Lakes You Have To Visit

 Hector Lake seen from the summit of Mt Little Hector

 This deters many people, but in fact, it’s very short and well worth it to see this glacial-fed lake.
 If you don’t want to hike to it no worries – there’s a pullover viewpoint, but it has partially obstructed views.
-Hector Lake is very easy to miss if you’re not paying attention for the lookout or the trail access!
+Be forwarned, Hector Lake is very easy to miss if you’re not paying attention for the lookout or the trail access!

 The photo above is taken from the Mt Little Hector summit, which is a moderate scramble, but gives excellent vantage points over the lake.